microsoft/mdatp-devicecontrol/issue.md

    1. Click on "+ Edit Entry"
-   1. Enter *Allow Read,Write, Execute Access to removable devices* for the name
+   1. Enter *Allow Read,Write, Execute Access to encrypted removable devices* for the name